Phase consistency test to identify type II strongly lensed gravitational wave signals using a single event: Comparison to previous results

 Image type analysis of potentially lensed gravitational-wave signals has been previously investigated in a variety of situations, both by analyzing multiple images together or looking at single images~\cite{Lo:2021nae, Janquart:2021qov, Janquart:2021nus}.
 The analysis presented in this work differs most significantly from these works in how we choose to parameterize the measurable differences between different image types.

 As an example of this difference, we can compare this analysis to the recent investigation of GWTC-3 events~\cite{gwtc3_lensing} using the \texttt{GOLUM} pipeline~\cite{Janquart:2021qov, Janquart:2021nus}.
 This analysis also investigated if there was support for phase differences between the different spherical harmonic modes but parameterized the offset using the Morse phase rather than directly using the phase difference between different spherical harmonic mode phases.
-However, the Morse phase, $n_j$ is simply related to this phase offset, $\Delta \varphi$, by $\Delta \varphi = \pi n_j / 6$.
+However, the Morse phase $n_j = \left\{ 0, 1/2, 1\right\}$ (corresponding to type I, II and III, respectively \cite{1992grle.book}) is simply related to this phase offset, $\Delta \varphi$, by $\Delta \varphi = \pi n_j / 6$.
 In this way, the use of $\Delta \varphi$ can be treated as a reparameterization of $n_j$.

 This parameterization is the most natural way to model this specific problem and addresses a significant issue with single-event analyses using Morse phase.
 A significant benefit of using $\Delta \varphi$ is that it naturally allows the use of cyclical prior that accounts for the fact that type I and III images are indistinguishable for quasi-circular, non-precessing signals when considering only a single image~\cite{Ezquiaga:2020gdt}.
 If a cyclical prior is not used, the evidence for a type I vs III image could be non-zero despite the two scenarios being indistinguishable when the evidence was estimated from finite number of samples.
-An example of this aphysical behavior can be seen in the \texttt{GOLUM} results~\cite{gwtc3_lensing}, which show that for GW190412, the Bayes factor in favor of a type III image over a type I image is slightly larger than the Bayes factor in favor of a type II image in favor of a type III image.
-The indistinguishability of type I and III images in a single event is also explicitly accounted for when using $\Delta \varphi$ as both scenarios would result in $\Delta \varphi = 0$.
-The choice of $\Delta \varphi$ is hence of more interest than the specific image type for a single-event analysis.
-For these reasons, $\Delta \varphi$ is the preferred parameterization for this analysis compared to $n_j$.